USMNT cancel Qatar camp because of Middle East security concerns | Goal.com

 USMNT had planned to use the Aspire Academy training facility in Doha from January 5-25 with the 23 US-based footballers and two foreign-located players expected to attend the camp.

-It will now be held somewhere in the U.S, with the location yet to be determined by the nation's governing body.
+It will now be held somewhere in the U.S, with the location yet to be determined by the federation.

 The camp will likely commence after the planned January 5 start date with some staff and equipment already being sent to Qatar for the initial event.